iurylemos/clean-api/comments.md

 Protocols folder is used to keep every the dependencies about this data layer Inside this have a folder call cache to save the interfaces

+### Interface Segregation Principle

+`Should have small interfaces to can do the composition easier`